fogonwater/episcan/report.md

 - [Expert backs Osun police on straying dogs, urges vaccination](https://punchng.com/expert-backs-osun-police-on-straying-dogs-urges-vaccination/) (The Punch)

 ## 24-15 (pertussis)

+- [All you need to know about whooping cough as fatal outbreaks rise](https://timesofindia.indiatimes.com/world/rest-of-world/all-you-need-to-know-about-whooping-cough-as-fatal-outbreaks-rise/articleshow/109217751.cms) (The Times of India)

 - [Whooping Cough Is Surging in China With Tens of Thousands of Cases and Over a Dozen Deaths](https://time.com/6965680/china-whooping-cough-cases-surge/) (Time)